Andrea-A01028579/ML_KNN/README.md

 # ML_KNN
-Implementation of a K Nearest Network algorithm using python.
+Implementation of a K Nearest Neighbors algorithm using python.

 This repository contains two ipynb files, with the implementation code and a pdf document with the complete documentation of the code.